$4.50 and 30 Minute Sweet Potato Hash Recipe

-- Transfer the pepper, onion, mushroom mixture into the bowl, spread everything out evenly and add the black pepper along with another 1/4 tsp of the salt.
+- Transfer the pepper, onion, mushroom mixture into the pan and add the black pepper along with another 1/4 tsp of the salt.

-- Cook without stirring for ~3 minutes until the peppers, onions, and mushrooms slightly blacken.
+- Mix everything and then cook without stirring for ~3 minutes until the peppers, onions, and mushrooms slightly blacken.